huntabyte/bits-ui/sites/docs/content/components/select.md

 ## Reusable Components

 As you can see from the structure above, there are a number of pieces that make up the `Select` component.
-These pieces are provided to give you maximum flexibility and customization options, but can be a burden to write out everywhere you need to use a `Select` in your application.
+These pieces are provided to give you maximum flexibility and customization options, but can be a burden to write out everywhere you need to use a select in your application.

-To ease this burden, it's recommended to create your own reusable `Select` component that wraps the primitives and provides a more convenient API for your use cases.
+To ease this burden, it's recommended to create your own reusable select component that wraps the primitives and provides a more convenient API for your use cases.

 Here's an example of how you might create a reusable `MySelect` component that receives a list of options and renders each of them as an item.